digital-mine/steemconnect-python-client/README.md

-Just forket to use it with steemlogin instead of steemconnect
+Just forked to use it with steemlogin instead of steemconnect

 #### Installation